Fragment-Based Configuration Interaction: Towards a Unifying Description of Biexcitonic Processes in Molecular Aggregates: Results

-For the anthracene aggregates, similar physical trends observed: the H-aggregate again stabilizes the lowest biexcitons and exhibits strong admixture of \lectR{} character, while the J-aggregate leads to more diabatically pure \leleR{} and \ctctR{} states.
+For the anthracene aggregates, similar physical trends are observed: the H-aggregate again stabilizes the lowest biexcitons, since the energy of $\Psi_{1}$ at the H-type geometry is smaller then the other energies of the lowest biexcitonic state $\Psi_{1}$ at the other three geometries, and exhibits strong admixture of \lectR{} character, while the J-aggregate leads to more diabatically pure \leleR{} and \ctctR{} states.
 As in ethylene, the \ctR{} contributions are most pronounced in H-type geometries, and diminish upon slipping toward the J-regime.